Aetna Coverage

 3

-If denied, Aetna has a formal appeals process — success rates are higher with detailed clinical documentation
+If you're denied, Aetna has a formal appeals process.
+Your chances are better with detailed medical records

 4

-Check if your employer offers a separate obesity/weight management benefit
+Check if your employer offers a separate weight management benefit

 5

-Aetna CVS Caremark plans may have different formulary placement than standard Aetna
+Aetna CVS Caremark plans may cover different medications than standard Aetna plans

 Approval Statistics